-Xavier University archives and special collections provide reproduction services under certain conditions.
+Xavier University archives, special and digital collections provide reproduction and other services under certain conditions.
 Requests are subject to the following restrictions:

 - All requests should be submitted through the online Reproduction Request Form.